makrai/notes/tay21-long-range-benchmark-efficient.md

   * images (Tan & Bansal, 2019; Lu+ 2019) to
   * protein sequences (Rives+ 2019)
-* An overview of efficient Transformer models (‘xformers’): Tay+ (2020c) Comparing the evaluation and experimental setup of many of these papers, we
+* An overview of efficient Transformer models (‘xformers’): Tay+ (2020c) Comparing the evaluation and experimental setup of many of these papers
   * no consensus on what makes an acceptable test bed for benchmarking
-    * large diversity in the types of tasks adopted— every single model is
+    * large diversity in the types of tasks adopted
   * the benchmarks used for evaluation are often arbitrarily chosen
     * little consideration to whether the task is suitable
   * many papers tend to conflate the effectiveness of the inductive bias with